-An online application and information may be obtained from the Web site, www.spea.iupui.edu.
-Students should apply to the SPEA admissions office on the IUPUI campus.
+An online application and information may be obtained from the Web site, https://oneill.iupui.edu/.
+Students should apply to the O'Neill admissions office on the IUPUI campus.
 Students must pay a nonrefundable application fee.

-- Students enrolled in a certificate program must complete 15 credit hours of approved SPEA course work with a minimum cumulative GPA of 3.0 (B).
+- Students enrolled in a certificate program must complete 15 credit hours of approved O'Neill course work with a minimum cumulative GPA of 3.0 (B).
 Failure to do so may result in dismissal from the certificate program. - 2.
-Transfer credit, course substitutions, or course waivers are not accepted for meeting certificate requirements. - Students admitted to SPEA's MSCJPS graduate degree program are not eligible for admission to the HSEM certificate program or eligible for the awarding of the certificate. - Admission to or successful completion of a certificate program does not guarantee subsequent admission to a SPEA graduate degree program. - 5.
-Students enrolled in the certificate program who apply to SPEA's graduate programs must meet all existing admission requirements.
+Transfer credit, course substitutions, or course waivers are not accepted for meeting certificate requirements. - Students admitted to O'Neill's MSCJPS graduate degree program are not eligible for admission to the HSEM certificate program or eligible for the awarding of the certificate. - Admission to or successful completion of a certificate program does not guarantee subsequent admission to an O'Neill graduate degree program. - 5.
+Students enrolled in the certificate program who apply to O'Neill's graduate programs must meet all existing admission requirements.
 If a student has a cumulative GPA of 3.5 or better at the completion of the certificate, the student can request a waiver of the GRE requirement in applying to the MPA or the MSCJPS.